teragrid/dgrid/docs/getting-started.rst

 only allows transactions whose integer is greater than the last committed one.

-Let's kill the previous instance of ``tendermint`` and the ``kvstore`` application, and start the counter app.
+Let's kill the previous instance of ``teragrid`` and the ``kvstore`` application, and start the counter app.
 We can enable ``serial=on`` with a flag:

 ::

-    abci-cli counter --serial
+    asura-cli counter --serial

-In another window, reset then start Tendermint:
+In another window, reset then start teragrid:

 ::

-    tendermint unsafe_reset_all
+    teragrid unsafe_reset_all
-    tendermint node
+    teragrid node

 Once again, you can see the blocks streaming by.
 Let's send some transactions.
 Since we have set ``serial=on``, the first transaction